SyedTahaA/PathFinderOnMap/README.md

          - Can go to any neighbouring node equally

          - Limited to 6000m due to long find time for large distances

+  - Depth-first Search:

+         - Doesn't guarantee shortest path

+         - Can go to any neighbouring node equally

+         - Limited to 6000m due to long find time for large distances

 ### TODOS:

   - Improve website (Voila styling)

   - Fix drawing of non-straight eges

+  - Improve efficiency for larger cities